-- (5) Not a representative director, supervisor, or employee holding 5% or more of the shares, or ranking among the top five in shareholdings (Not applicable in cases where the person is an independent director of the Company, its parent company, or any subsidiary as appointed by the Act or with the laws of the country of the parent or subsidiary.) - (6) Not a majority of the company's director seats or voting shares and those of any other company are controlled by the same person: a director, supervisor, or employee of that other company (Not applicable in cases where the person is an independent director of the Company, its parent company, or any subsidiary as appointed in accordance with the Act or with the laws of the country of the parent or subsidiary.) - (7) Not a chairperson, general manager, or person holding an equivalent position of the company and a person in any of those positions at another company or institution are the same person or are spouses: a director (or governor), supervisor, or employee of that other company or institution.
-(Not applicable in cases where the person is an independent director of the Company, its parent company, or any subsidiary as appointed by the Act or with the laws of the country of the parent or subsidiary.) - (8) Not a director, supervisor, officer, or shareholder holding 5% or more of the shares, of a specified company or institution which has a financial or business relationship with the Company.
-(Not applicable in cases where the person is an independent director of the Company, its parent company, or any subsidiary as appointed by the Act or with the laws of the country of the parent or subsidiary.) - (9) Not a professional individual who is an owner, partner, director, supervisor, or officer of a sole proprietorship, partnership, company, or institution, that provides auditing services to the company or any affiliate of the company, or that provides commercial, legal, financial, accounting or related services to the company or any affiliate of the company for which the provider in the past 2 years has received cumulative compensation exceeding NT\$500,000, and their spouses.
-This restriction does not apply to a member of the Compensation Committee, Public Tender Offer Review Committee, or special committee for merger/consolidation and acquisition, who exercises powers under the Act or to the Business Mergers and Acquisitions Act or related laws or regulations. - (10) Not related to any other director within a spouse or second-degree relatives - (11) Not being a person of any conditions defined in Article 30 of the Company Act - (12) Not elected in a government, legal person or representative regulated in Article 27 of the Company Act.
+W/ more than 10-year working experience & holdings. professionalism qualification required for handling legal 4.
+Not a spouse, relative within the second degree of kinship, or lineal Iris Chang matters Chuang Tech International Law Firm, Director relative within the third degree of kinship, of a managerial officer under 0 ◆ (W/O all the conditions listed in the 30th Article of the subparagraph 1 or any of the persons in the preceding two Company Act) subparagraphs.
+5. Not a director, supervisor, or employee of a corporate shareholder that directly holds five percent or more of the total number of issued shares of the company, or that ranks among the top five in shareholdings, or that designates its representative to serve as a director or supervisor of the company under Article 27, paragraph 1 or 2 of the Company Act.
+6. Not a director, supervisor, or employee of the company which majority director seats or voting shares and those of any other company are controlled by the same person.
+7. Not a director (or governor), supervisor, or employee of the company or institution which the chairperson, general manager, or person holding an equivalent position of the company and a person in any of those positions at another company or institution are the same person or are spouses.
+8. Not a director, supervisor, officer, or shareholder holding five percent or more of the shares, of a specified company or institution that has a W/ more than 20-year working experience required for financial or business relationship with the company.
+Frank Chien handling company business) Chairman of U-NEURON Biomedical Inc., 9.
+Not a professional individual who, or an owner, partner, director, 0 Frank Chien ◆ (W/O all the conditions listed in the 30th Article of the supervisor, or officer of a sole proprietorship, partnership, company, or U Company Act) institution that, provides auditing services to the company or any affiliate of the company, or that provides commercial, legal, financial, accounting or related services to the company or any affiliate of the company for which the provider in the past 2 years has received cumulative compensation exceeding NT\$500,000, or a spouse thereof; provided, this restriction does not apply to a member of the remuneration committee, public tender offer review committee, or special committee for merger/consolidation and acquisition, who exercises powers pursuant to the Act or to the Business Mergers and Acquisitions Act or related laws or regulations.
+10. Not having a marital relationship, or a relative within the second degree of kinship to any other director of the Company.
+11. Not been a person of any conditions defined in Article 30 of the Company Law.
+12. Not a governmental, juridical person or its representative as defined in Article 27 of the Company Law.